 Over three decades of research have been conducted on coastal bottlenose dolphins (Tursiops truncatus) along the California and Baja California coasts.
 During this time period, photo-identification images, including related sighting metadata, were collected by several scientists in different locations, including: San Quintin and Ensenada, Baja California, Mexico; San Diego, Orange County, Santa Monica Bay, Santa Barbara, Monterey Bay and San Francisco, in California, USA.
 Some of these data sets – including our large OCS dataset for the entire Santa Monica Bay and adjacent waters – are now available for online comparisons and analyses.

 In the last years, OCS has spearheaded a statewide effort – conducted in collaboration with other organizations and universities – for the development of a centralized, shared, digital repository for historical and future data that can be openly accessed by researchers around the world.
 This photo-catalog and online database was named the "California Dolphin Online Catalog" (or CDOC) and was launched online in January 2012.

 The CDOC is now hosted by the Duke University OBIS- SEAMAP program and is open access.
 OBIS-SEAMAP (Ocean Biogeographic Information System Spatial Ecological Analysis of Megavertebrate Populations), is a spatially referenced online database, aggregating marine mammal, seabird and sea turtle observation data from across the globe.

-To take a look at OBIS-SEAMAP, browse through species and databases – including our OCS database (login required) – and download data, please check here.
+You can now view the OBIS-SEAMAP, browse through species and databases – including our OCS database (login required) – and download data.

 To date, principal investigators have contributed data identifying 697 individual dolphins collected in areas extending from Ensenada, Baja California, Mexico to Monterey Bay, California, USA during 1981-2001.